John Hagee: Catholicism

-Hagee has stated that he believes the Bible commands Christians to support the State of Israel.

-Reform Rabbi Eric Yoffie criticized Hagee for being "extremist" on Israeli policy and for disparaging other faiths.

-Hagee has claimed that Adolf Hitler was born from a lineage of "accursed, genocidally murderous half-breed Jews".
-Citing material from Jewish tradition, he claimed that the persecution of Jews throughout history, implicitly including The Holocaust, was due to the Jewish people's disobedience of God.

-In 2008, Hagee claimed that the anti-Christ will be "a homosexual" and "partially Jewish, as was Adolf Hitler" and he also claimed that a reference in Jeremiah 16:16 to "fishers" and "hunters" was symbolic of positive motivation (Herzl/Zionism) and negative motivation (Hitler/Nazism) respectively, both men were sent by God for the purpose of having Jews return to Israel, and he suggested that the Holocaust was willed by God because most Jews "ignored" Herzl.

 Islam

 Hagee has made demonizing comments about Islam.
 Hagee has claimed that "Islam not only condones violence; it commands it".
 He has also claimed that a contrast exists between Islam's "violent nature" and Christianity's "loving nature" and that the Quran teaches, and Muslims have a mandate, to kill Jews and Christians.

 Blood moon prophecy

 Hagee, along with Mark Biltz, made the blood moon prophecy, which they promoted in a 2013 book.
 The two men claimed that a tetrad which began with the April 2014 lunar eclipse was a sign of the end times as described in the Bible and the tetrad ended with the lunar eclipse on September 27–28, 2015.
 The prediction was criticized by scientists.

 Global warming

-In 2007, Hagee stated that he does not believe in global warming, contradicting the scientific consensus on climate change, and he also said that he sees the Kyoto Protocol as a "conspiracy" aimed at manipulating the U.S. economy.
+During an interview in 2007, by Glenn Beck of CNN, Hagee stated that he does not believe in the scientific consensus on climate change, and that he sees the Kyoto Protocol as a conspiracy aimed at manipulating the U.S. economy.
+More generally, his belief, derived from his eschatology, and in line with other prominent American evangelicals such as Jerry Falwell, is that the prophesied end of the world is close, and concern about global warming is therefore an unnecessary distraction.
+Thus, Hagee has condemned the Evangelical Climate Initiative, and opposes Christian involvement in climate issues.
+Nevertheless, critics have noted the disconnect between this hands off position on climate change, compared to the proactive approach towards the support of Israel.